urvashi1210/GuessMyNumber/README.md

 ## Features

-- Multiplayer support for competitive gaming.
+- Single-player gameplay for a challenging experience.
 - User-friendly interface.
 - Real-time feedback on each guess.
-- High score tracking to determine the winner.
+- High score tracking for personal achievement.
-- Customizable game range (e.g., 1 to 100, 1 to 1000).
+- Customizable game range.
 - Fun and engaging gameplay for all ages.

 ## Technologies Used